-- 1. Honor Board members (students and faculty) as well as the complainant(s) student or faculty member shall not engage in any discussion that is not called for by their functions either of a pending case or after a case which does not result in a finding of a violation. - 2.
-The Advisor or Hearing Committee Chair or Honor Board Chair may answer a complainant's reasonable request for information about the procedural status of a case. - 3.
-Once yearly, the Honor Board shall publicize to the Law School Community findings of violations of the Honor Code in summary fashion.
+- Honor Board members (students and faculty) as well as the complainant(s) student or faculty member shall not engage in any discussion that is not called for by their functions either during or after a case. - 2.
+The Advisor or Hearing Committee Chair or Chairperson may answer a complainant's reasonable and lawful request for information about the procedural status of a case. - 3.
+Once yearly, the Honor Board shall publicize to the Law School Community findings of violations of the Honor Code in summary, deidentified fashion.